erral/kontrata/README.md

 2. step_02_process_contracts.py

+It has an optional parameter --year, to download contracts just from that year.

 - Read the existing XML files for each contract and build a json file with the relevant data

 3. step_03_build_data_dicts.py